SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

 </core:FragmentDefinition>
 ```
 >ℹ️ To simplify matters, we are using the same data set here as in our table.
 However, in a real scenario, we may want to consider using a ValueHelp from a different set of data to find the values, which is entirely possible.
-## Step 2: Link ValueHelps with Filter Fields
+## Step 2: Link ValueHelps with FilterFields
-To utilize the advanced ValueHelp in our view, we need to attach it as a dependent of our filter bar.
-This ensures its lifecycle is tied to the filter bar and will be terminated along with it, for instance, when the application is closed or navigated away from.
+To utilize the advanced ValueHelp in our view, we need to attach it as a dependent of our FilterBar.
+This ensures its lifecycle is tied to the FilterBar and will be terminated along with it, for instance, when the application is closed or navigated away from.
 ###### view/Mountains.view.xml
 ```xml
 					<mdc:dependents>
 						<core:Fragment fragmentName="mdc.tutorial.view.fragment.NameValueHelp" type="XML"/>
 					</mdc:dependents>
 ```
-Subsequently, it is crucial to connect the ValueHelp to the corresponding filter field by setting the `valueHelp` association.
+Subsequently, it is crucial to connect the ValueHelp to the corresponding FilterField by setting the `valueHelp` association.
 For the other ValueHelp, we are going to use a delegate-based method in the next step.
 ###### view/Mountains.view.xml
 ```xml
 						<mdc:FilterField